richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 ```

 This is a reasonable start, but not very specific.<br>
-We need to develop our understanding of source data that we might use to enhance our prompt.<br>
+We need to develop our understanding of source data that we might use to enhance our prompt.

+### Attempt #2

 Navigate to your Data Explorer database, then Query in the navigation pane.
 Enter `StormEvents | take 1` and then click "**Run**".<br>